-- Regulation of all services for the ILECs and CLECs and Toll providers who did not choose to be regulated under the Act; - Regulation of wholesale landline service and some retail services for the remainder of providers; - Analysis of telecommunications retail tariffs and intercompany wholesale agreements; and - Investigation of telecommunications billing inquiries.
+- hearings for new telecommunications service providers; - Regulation of all services for the ILECs and CLECs and Toll providers who did not choose to be regulated under the Act; - Regulation of wholesale landline service and some retail services for the remainder of providers; - Analysis of telecommunications retail tariffs and intercompany wholesale agreements; and - Investigation of telecommunications billing inquiries.

-The responsibility for telecommunications service related issues is assigned to the Division's Services Section.
+The responsibility for telecommunications service-related issues is assigned to the Division's Services Section.